By Beth Hanna | Thompson on Hollywood October 21, 2014 at 12:11PM

-Having now seen six of the total eight films in SXSW’s narrative competition section, I must admit I’m rather underwhelmed by the offerings.
-Maybe it’s all the Brooklyn settings, or the abundance of 20 and 30-something malaise.
+At SXSW, I must admit I was rather underwhelmed by the offerings.
+Maybe it was all the Brooklyn settings, or the abundance of 20 and 30-something malaise.
 Hasn’t this become stale by now?
 And this is coming from someone in the key demo to appreciate 20 and 30-something malaise.

 “The Heart Machine” isn’t literally about a long-distance relationship.
 Cody ("Newsroom"'s John Gallagher Jr, playing off-type) has made a strong online connection with Virginia (Sheil), who has told him she’s studying abroad for six months in Berlin.
 But Cody is having doubts.
 Things don’t add up -- the sirens he hears in her background over Skype aren’t the instantly recognizable drone of European ambulances, and the plug outlets in her apartment are suspiciously square and three-prong.
 Is Virginia lying to him about where she lives?
 And, if so, why?
 She’s clearly as into him as he is into her.